Abiogenesis, Lithopanspermia and Translocation

 Examples of lithopanspermia within solar systems are quite common; there is some debate about whether Mars infected Earth or vice versa in the old Solsystem, but definite examples of this process have been demonstrated elsewhere many times.
 One of the first examples was Fortuna (Gamma Cephei b, latterly known as Silence), a gas giant infected by ejecta from the terrestrial moon Hope (latterly Anomie).

 But another, more long-range form of lithopanspermia has also been demonstrated.
 In the energetic conditions of a young stellar nursery, stars of a similar age are found in close proximity to one another; calculations show that lithopanspermia events occur on average once per cluster between the planets of separate stars.
 If a world develops life in the early history of a cluster, it is not unlikely that it will infect a planet orbiting a nearby star.
 Later the cluster will almost certainly disassociate into a co-moving stream of stars, which will then scatter completely.
 In some cases the only indications that two stars formed in the same cluster are the facts that they are similar ages, and have biospheres which share several distinct characteristics.
+The cluster M67 is an old cluster which has never fully dispersed, and several events of panspermia have occurred there.

-Other translocation events have been identified; the many chlorine rich worlds of the Halogenic subtype were created 780 million years ago then apparently abandoned, and the artificial terraforming swarm known as the Cybyota has been active within the last thirteen million years.
+Other translocation events have been identified; the many chlorine-rich worlds of the Halogenic subtype were created 780 million years ago then apparently abandoned, and the artificial terraforming swarm known as the Cybyota has been active within the last thirteen million years.
 Another incident of translocation occurred perhaps 2 gigayears ago, details here.
 In fact confirmed translocation events predating the Terragen Expansion number several hundred instances within the Terragen sphere alone, and if the worlds terraformed or infected by humanity and the human-derived Terragen civilisation are included, translocation events count for the vast majority of life bearing worlds in the local volume.
 It is notable that very few of the ancient civilisations responsible for these translocation events are still extant; apart from slow-developing species such as the Muuh and the Jacks.
 One would expect that a single very successful "seeder" civilization would have blanketed the entire galaxy with its own form of life at some point in the distant past, especially given the number of times that this has happened on a smaller scale, but this has not happened.
 It would appear that some factor has prevented this from happening in the Milky Way galaxy (if not elsewhere), since life forms in this region are quite diverse and many have independent origins.